kdeps/kdeps/docs/getting-started/configuration/workflow.md

 For more details, refer to the [Skip Conditions](../resources/skipCondition.md) documentation.

+#### Lambda Mode

+When the `apiServerMode` is set to `false` in the workflow configuration, the AI agent operates in a **single-execution lambda mode**.
+In this mode, the AI agent is designed to execute a specific task or serve a particular purpose, completing its function in a single, self-contained execution cycle.

+For example, an AI agent in single-execution lambda mode might be used to analyze data from a form submission, generate a report, be executed as a scheduled `cron` job function or provide a response to a one-time query, without the need for maintaining an ongoing state or connection.

 ### AI Agent Settings

 This section contains the agent settings that will be used to build the agent's Docker image.